ACLU of Wisconsin Foundation Active Direct Representation or Advocacy Cases

 Frank v.
 Walker, 11-CV-1128 (E.D.
 Wis.)

-The Wisconsin legislature passed a law requiring votes to show one of a very limited number of forms of photo ID in order to vote.
+The Wisconsin legislature passed a law requiring voters to show one of a very limited number of forms of photo ID in order to vote.
 It is one of the most restrictive of such laws in the nation.
 Such restrictions suppress participation in elections, especially for low-income persons, disabled persons, older adults, and young people and people of color.
 The lawsuit was filed by the American Civil Liberties Union Voting Rights Project, the ACLU of Wisconsin Foundation, the National Law Center on Homelessness and Poverty and pro bono attorneys in the U. S. District Court’s Eastern District of Wisconsin.
 The lawsuit claims the law violates the Equal Protection clause of the 14th Amendment, the 24th Amendment (prohibiting poll taxes), and includes a claim under the Voting Rights Act.

 Youth Rights and Equal Education